On the dynamic toroidal multipoles from localized electric current distributions: The dynamic toroidal multipoles

 \subsection{Physical meaning}

 The splitting of $\ajm$ into two parts \cite{Dubovik1974,Dubovik1990} has a physically relevant consequence.
 Both parts, often called electric and toroidal, contain Fourier components of the current from outside the $|\pp|=\omega/c$ shell.
 The $|\pp|\neq\omega/c$ components do not couple to electromagnetic waves \cite{Devaney1974}.
 For example, it follows from the properties of the Fourier transform that the result of the integral $\int d^3\rr \Jomegar$ in the expression of the electric part in Eq. (\ref{eq2:eapprox}) is proportional to $\mathbf{J}_\omega(\pp=0)$.
 Since $|\pp|=0\neq\omega/c$, it follows that the toroidal part, $\aone-\eone$, must also contain a contribution proportional to $\mathbf{J}_\omega(\pp=0)$.
-This is so because $\aone$ does not have any out of shell contribution \cite[Eq.
-4.12a]{Devaney1974}: {\em The out of shell contributions in the electric part must be canceled by those in the toroidal part when the two parts are summed}.
+This is so because $\aone$ does not have any out of shell contribution [Eq.
+(4.12a) in Ref. \onlinecite{Devaney1974}]: {\em The out of shell contributions in the electric part must be canceled by those in the toroidal part when the two parts are summed}.
 Since the $|\pp|\neq \omega/c$ components do not couple to the transverse electromagnetic field, it is impossible to determine the toroidal (electric) parts of $\aone$ by measuring the fields produced by the source outside its region, or by externally exciting the source with electromagnetic waves.
 As previously discussed, this conclusion does not depend on whether the measurement(excitation) occurs in(from) the near, mid, or far field zones, as long as they occur outside the source region.
+For the sake of discussion, let us now consider the hypothetical case where the first term in the Taylor series of a given component of $\aone$ is zero at a particular frequency.
+We make no judgment about whether this hypothesis is physically realizable.
+In this case, the toroidal part would be equal to the said component of $\aone$ and, as such, it would couple to the transverse electromagnetic field.
+Nevertheless, in this hypothetical case the statement that the toroidal part couples to the field means nothing else than that $\aone$ couples to the field, and it would not amount to separate coupling of the electric and toroidal parts.